Access For All

 Guide and assistance dogs are welcome.
 We also recommend a sighted assistant join you when you visit.
 They will receive free entry.

-The Visual Story and Sensory Information Guides are designed to help children prepare for their visit to Brunel’s SS Great Britain.
+The Visual Story and Sensory Information Guides are designed to help you prepare for your visit to Brunel’s SS Great Britain.
 The guides contain pictures and information about some of the things you can expect to see and do on site.
 The guides can be downloaded below in PDF or adaptable PowerPoint format (PPT).

 Sounds and Smells – PDF // PowerPoint